By Stella Demades, Product Director at OakNorth Bank

 I recently shared a mini-guide on ISAs (interest savings accounts) and off the back of it, we’ve had a number of people getting in touch asking if I could write a blog providing some clarification on the different types of regular savings accounts too.

-The first thing to note is that there are several different types of savings accounts – fixed term, easy access, and notice accounts.
+The first thing to note is that there are several different types of personal savings – fixed term, easy access, and notice accounts.
 At OakNorth Bank, we offer all three, but choosing the right one for you will depend on several factors.

 Fixed: These savings accounts have lots of different names – fixed-term, fixed-rate, fixed bond, etc. but they all mean the same thing.
 With these products, you put your money away for a fixed period of time (term) in return for a fixed amount of interest on your cash, and you won’t be able to access your money for the duration of the term.
 You also typically can’t “top-up” your account and deposit more money into it during the term.
 As such, these products tend to be some of the most competitive in the market, generally offering higher interest rates than easy-access or notice accounts.
 The longer you’re willing to lock your money away, the better the rate will likely be.
 For example, at OakNorth Bank, we have fixed-term savings accounts ranging from six months up to 60 months, with the latter paying the highest rate of interest of any of our products.
-These types of accounts are perfect for savers who know they won’t be needing access to that cash for an extended period – e.g. because they’re saving for a house, university fees, etc. Please note that our fixed term savings accounts are different to fixed-rate ISAs where customers can withdraw their funds during the term but will have to pay a penalty.
+These types of accounts are perfect for savers who know they won’t be needing access to that cash for an extended period – e.g. because they’re saving for a house, university fees, etc. Please note that our fixed-term savings accounts are different to fixed-rate ISAs where customers can withdraw their funds during the term but will have to pay a penalty.
 You are not able to do this with fixed-term savings accounts.

 Easy access: As the name suggests, easy access savings accounts give you “easy access” to your money whenever you like, without having to pay any penalties or forfeit any interest.
 However, because of this, the rates tend not to be as competitive and are variable, so these products are better for those who want the flexibility of being able to access their cash, but still want to be making some interest on it in the short term.